vucinatim/text-to-image-to-sound/README.md

 ### Training

 Initialize an [Accelerate](https://github.com/huggingface/accelerate/) environment with:
-<sub>Every setting as default except the precission is recommended as fp16</sub>
+<sup>Every setting as default except the precission is recommended as fp16</sup>

 ```bash
 accelerate config